The Concentration Conversation

 Transcript

-Hi, I’m Brian Smith, co-head of the Eaton Vance Wealth Strategies Team.
-Today we’ll be covering the concentration conversation.
+Hi, I’m Brian Smith, co-head of the Eaton Vance Wealth Strategies Group.
+In this video, we will discuss the concentration conversation.

 Many investors hold a single stock that makes up a disproportionate share of their wealth, often due to incentive compensation, inheritance, or an investment that has outperformed.
 While these concentrations are often a sign of your clients’ success and may very well be a significant source of their wealth, the reality is most individual stocks underperform broad market indices over time.
-Concentrated positions can introduce outsized risk, significant volatility, tax implications, and potential emotional friction.
+Concentrated positions can increase risk and introduce significant volatility, they also frequently come with tax implications, and potential emotional friction.

 To help guide these conversations, Eaton Vance developed the HOPES framework, incorporating multiple solutions to address concentration risk.
 HOPES is an acronym which stands for: